Tjhohn/tkEditor/README.md

 ## Distribution/Executable
 dist folder holds an up to-date version of the project for windows, if on linux or OSX you will need to build for your self.
 You will need to install : pyinstaller usinf pip or similar, then run the command that is in main.

+## Discussion on Syntax Highlighting
+The joys of engineering are trade-offs, and for the syntax highlighting there are plenty of trade-offs.
+I could roll my own and handle making my own tags for the Tk text widget.
+I could use the IDLE syntax highlighting.
+I could also use the Pygment library using pip, but as my aim is to use only standard python libs, I believe this method is the least likely.